rauvarfer/Metadata_Apps/ToF-ERDA-app/README.md

 The "General Info." tab is divided into three sections:

 1. **Proposal:** Includes fields for:
-    - `proposal code`: Identifier for the experiment proposal.
+    - `Proposal Code`: Identifier for the experiment proposal.
-    - `abstract`: Brief description of the experiment.
+    - `Abstract`: Brief description of the experiment.

 2. **Principal Investigator:** Collects the following details:
-    - `name`: Principal Investigator's name.
+    - `Name`: Principal Investigator's name.
-    - `institution`: Affiliated institution.
+    - `Institution`: Affiliated institution.
-    - `email`: Contact email.
+    - `Email`: Contact email.

-3. **Team Members:** Allows adding up to four team members with fields for `name`, `institution`, and `email`.
+3. **Team Members:** Allows adding up to four team members with fields for `Name`, `Institution`, and `Email`.
 New members can be added with the "Add new team member" button, up to four new team members, and removed via the "Remove member" button.

 ## Experiment Setup